Carer’s Allowance is a benefit for people who regularly spend at least 35 hours a week caring for someone with substantial caring needs.

 - contribution-based Jobseeker’s Allowance

 These benefits ‘overlap’, so you can only get the higher of the two benefits.
-If you can’t be paid Carer’s Allowance due to the overlapping benefits rule, you should still make a claim if you are eligible, because this will help with other benefits (see 'Why should I claim Carer’s Allowance' below).
+If you can’t be paid Carer’s Allowance due to the overlapping benefits rule, you should still make a claim if you're eligible, because this will help with other benefits (see 'Why should I claim Carer’s Allowance?' above).